Chanterelle Mushrooms

 Warning!

-Never eat a mushroom you cannot identify with 100% certainty.
+Never eat a mushroom you can't identify with 100% certainty.
 When in doubt, throw it out.
-Your life is worth more than a few bites of fungi.
+Your life is worth more than a few bites of fungi. 🍄

 A Day’s Forage